Our Best Learned Road Trip Travel Tips

 We’ve taken on a number of long distance (and short distance) road trips, so we’ve gotten pretty good at knowing what to take and what to leave home.
 There’s something about packing a car that messes with your brain and you start to think you can pack everything but the kitchen sink in the trunk of your car, simply because you can.
 It’s not a good idea.
 Trust me.
 We’ve learned the hard way.

 We’ve driven across the United States on four separate occasions, each time taking a different route.
 It’s a long haul, but we’d do it again in a heartbeat.
 To date we’ve made it to 48 out of the 50 states.
+We’ve yet to reach North Dakota or Alaska.
 We drove Route 66 from Chicago, Illinois, to Barstow, California.
 We made the trip in 9 days which was not nearly long enough, so we’d love to drive it again.

 The Eastern Seaboard